NancyZhang26/silly_blog/posts/clubbingpackagept12.md

 ***Bsmnt*** was just around the block.
 After walking around the area for a bit, we decided to go inside Bsmnt as it was known for some good ***underground EDM.*** The DJ was doing his thing, edging us and dropping some good beats.
 Excuse me for not keeping a tracklist, because I don’t know almost any of the songs!
 Frequencies.
 How do they make sense?

-We were having some good times too.
+We were having some good times.
 Hehe.

 We went back after about 2 hours of vibing to underground house.
 I’d say it’s chill.
 The ***subway shenanigans*** happened again.
 The subway service stopped after 1 AM.
 I thought we were the chosen ones, having an entire station empty just to ourselves.
 Silly me.
 Froggies was carrying my shoulder bag.
 Kate Spade looks so good on you!